 The rise of social media has led to a new kind of profession: the social media influencer.
 Brands have learned that authentic collaborations beyond the celebrity can be an effective and integral part of their marketing strategy.
 Now let’s think about that in tax terms.
 To the IRS, social media influencers are essentially independent contractors, despite contact terms; very rarely are influencers considered employees of the companies they work with due to the short term and varietal nature of the work.

-If you happen to be a participant of this marketing phenomenon, whether part time or full time, you likely need to rethink your approach to filing taxes.
+If you happen to be a social media influencer, you likely need to rethink your approach to filing taxes.
 It’s not as glam as live tweeting the latest juice cleanse from your sponsored hotel room, but properly adhering to the tax rules of your new financial situation will help you keep on collaborating and influencing.
 Take on the tips below, and filing taxes will be a breeze – then you carry on reviewing the newest athletic gear that will spread Instagram #fitspo far and wide.

 You will receive this form from each brand you collaborate with that has paid you $600 or more in the tax year by January 31st.
 You’ll use these numbers when reporting income on your tax return.
 Make sure you gather all of these forms before you begin filing.